interagent/heroics/README.md

 ### Using the Heroku API

-Heroics comes with a builtin `bin/heroku-api` program that serves as an example and makes it easy to play with the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference).
+Heroics comes with a builtin `heroku-api` program that serves as an example and makes it easy to play with the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference).

 ### Handling failures